2.4 Saving Values

 If the user does not save the value and just exits using a regular suffix command, then the value is merely saved to the transient’s history.
 That value won’t be used when the transient is next invoked, but it is easily accessible (see Using History).

-) ¶Save the value of the active transient persistently across Emacs sessions.
+This command saves the value of the active transient persistently across Emacs sessions.

-) ¶Clear the set and saved values of the active transient.
+This command clears the set and saved values of the active transient.

 This option names the file that is used to persist the values of transients between Emacs sessions.